This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - Improves alignment – The KURUSOLE helps to improve alignment and posture, something I could definitely use help with!

-- Wider toe box – The larger toe box gives your toes extra room to move
+- Wider toe box – The wide toe box gives your toes extra room to move

 - Moisture wicking linings – Combined with the mesh uppers, this makes the shoe more breathable while regulating temperature